Unboxed-Software/solana-course/content/solana-nft.md

 Solana NFTs are also SPL tokens created using the Token Program.
 However, these tokens have an additional metadata account associated with each token mint allowing for more flexible use cases.

-This lesson will focus on the basics of creating and distributing a new NFT collection using the Candy Machine v2:
+This lesson will focus on the basics of creating and distributing a new NFT collection using Candy Machine v2:

 1. Configuring a Candy Machine
 2. Preparing NFT assets for a collection